What is Crohn's disease?

 The choice of medicine usually depends on how severe the disease is, what part of the intestine is affected, and whether complications are present.
 Medicines for Crohn's disease include:

-- Medicines that suppress the immune system (such as azathioprine and methotrexate).
+- Immune modulators, such as azathioprine and methotrexate.
 You may take these if other medicines don't work, if your symptoms come back when you stop taking steroid medicines, or if your symptoms come back often, even with treatment.

 Surgery for Crohn's disease may be done if: